China Law - Summer

 Comparative Business Organizations Law - 2.0 Credits

-This course covers the various legal forms that our law provides for the organization of a business.
-To understand how to choose among those entities, some basic tax considerations are necessary.
-As further background the course also provides the students with some elemental accounting principles.
-These areas of study will be compared with their doctrinal counterparts in Chinese law.
+The course will first cover the various legal forms that American law provides for the organization of a business.
+To understand how to choose among those entities, some basic tax considerations will be discussed.
+As further background the students will be provided with some elemental accounting principles.
+These matters will all be presented in comparison with their doctrinal counterparts in Chinese law as presented by a Chinese professor.

-The course will also cover fundamental aspects of American business law such as limited liability and the problems that go with the defective formation of these various business entities, an introduction to the law governing corporate finance including the rights and properties of diverse financial instruments, a rudimentary examination of the laws covering their issuance and trading and the corresponding regulatory regimes in Chinese law, and structures of the different American business organizations with a particular emphasis on proper corporate governance.
-The course concludes with a perspective on how all this impacts global commerce.
+The class will also cover other fundamental aspects of American business law such as limited liability and the problems that go with the defective formation of various business entities.
+In addition, the students will be introduced to the law governing corporate finance including the rights and properties of diverse financial instruments.
+That will lead naturally to a rudimentary examination of the American laws governing the issuance and trading of securities as well as the corresponding regulatory regimes in Chinese law.
+Time will also be spent on the structures of the different American business organizations with a particular emphasis on proper corporate governance.
+The class will conclude with observations on how all this impacts global commerce.
+A Chinese law professor will present his/her insights on those issues and on the general interrelation of our two systems of business law.